Royal Air Force Codewords

 An aircraft yet to be identified as friend or foe.

-Lets the pilot know he is to use full throttle.
+Lets the pilot know he is to increase his speed to normal top speed.

 Sortie over the Strait of Dover to hinder any enemy shipping passing through this area.